 5 And if any man will hurt them, fire proceedeth out of their mouth, and devoureth their enemies: and if any man will hurt them, he must in this manner be killed.
 (The Revelation 11:5)

 Man, without submission to the Holy Spirit, works in the opposite inverse of what the Holy Spirit does.
 And man will always work oppression with the removal of freedom.
 The Holy Spirit uses a large variety of languages, tongues, even our facial expressions to communicate.
 Not only are there different dialects and languages among cultures, but there are languages of disciplines like maths, physics, music, carpentry, cooking, and so many others.
 There are also celestial tongues (I Corinthians 13:1), but all tongues are given and purposed for one goal, to “hear them speak in our tongues the wonderful works of God” (Acts 2:11).
 God chose different “kinds of tongues” (I Corinthians 12:10) to introduce the manifestation of the Holy Spirit because that is how we operate in the Holy Spirit the most, by communication.
 And in order to communicate the wonderful works of God, the Holy Spirit must be working not only in the midst of the conversation, but within the listeners and the speakers.
-It was to reveal that communication of God and about God will be applied also to all things created by God.
+It was to reveal that communication of God and about God will also be applied to all things created by God.
 And it is to be transferred in the mouth of man to man, teaching one another shoulder to shoulder, face to face, eyes to text, of those who see and have written and write by the Holy Spirit.
 The opposite inverse of the Holy Spirit’s work is the tower of Babel.
 The Holy Spirit penetrates into all languages, and not only preserves those languages, but expands all languages.
 This spreads out the understanding of God in all of His creation and helps us to display and understand Him and His creation.
 It is the negative reciprocal of being unified in one language of thought to build one tower to reach the heavens and to consolidate power without God.
 It is a dispensing and dispersing out of Himself among man, and into all aspects and disciplines of life.
 It was the expression of God’s desire to impart to us Himself, for in Him we live, and move, and have our being (Acts 17:28).